Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 3- `Scope.GLOBAL`: Finally, extend the scope globally (across all scenarios of all cycles).
 For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
 It is unique in the entire application.

-In a ML context, it is common to have numerous training and testing pipelines for different algorithms.
-Here, we configure two pipelines that predict on a given **day** the values for the following days either with ML or Baseline model:
+In an ML context, it is common to have numerous training and testing models.
+In this tutorial, we configure a scenario that predict on a given **day** the values for the following days using two models: a baseline and a ML model.

 - Retrieval of the initial dataset,